maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 Users need ETH for Ethereum, SOL for Solana, POL for Polygon and countless other things… just to use one cross-chain app they like.

-Make it make sense 🤷‍♂️.
+Does it make sense 🤷‍♂️

 Is this onboarding?
 Or is this friction on day one?